 It is no longer a requirement to submit records annually to DELWP.
 Instead, it is a condition of your authorisation that the records are kept for a three year period and must be made available for inspection by a DELWP Wildlife Officer without delay.

-Should you require further information, please contact our Customer Service Centre on 136 186 or your local DELWP office.
+Should you require further information, please contact our Customer Contact Centre on 136 186 or your local DELWP office.

 Instructions on completing your record sheet